elsampsa/cutefront/docs/_build/html/_sources/install.rst.txt

     mkdir my_cute_app
     cd my_cute_app

+and use this silly initialization script: TODO: UPDATE

 .. code-block:: bash

     bash <(curl -sSL https://raw.githubusercontent.com/elsampsa/cutefront/main/script/project_init.bash)

 Let's use ``app`` as the app subdirectory name.

-Now you have the necessary directory structure and the widget base library (for more details, see :ref:`code organization <codeorg>`):
+Now you have the necessary directory structure and the widget base library:

 .. code-block:: text